 Would you like to share a provocative opinion, an interesting preliminary work, or a cool idea that will spark discussion at this year’s USENIX Security Symposium?
 The poster session is the perfect venue to introduce such new or ongoing work.
 Poster presenters will have the entirety of the evening reception to discuss their work, get exposure, and receive feedback from attendees.

-To submit a poster, please submit a draft of your poster, in PDF (maximum size 36" by 48"), or a one-page abstract via the poster session submission form, which will be available here soon, by Thursday, July 5, 2018, 9:00 p.m.
+To submit a poster, please submit a draft of your poster, in PDF (maximum size 36" by 48"), or a one-page abstract via the poster session submission form by Thursday, July 5, 2018, 9:00 p.m.
 PDT.
 Decisions will be made by Thursday, July 12, 2018.
 Posters will not be included in the proceedings but may be made available online if circumstances permit.
 Poster submissions must include the authors’ names, affiliations, and contact information.
 At least one author of each accepted poster must register for and attend the Symposium to present the poster.

 What opportunities await security students graduating with a PhD?
 On Thursday evening, students will have the opportunity to listen to informal panels of faculty and industrial researchers providing personal perspectives on their post-PhD career search.
 Learn about the academic job search, the industrial research job search, research fund raising, dual-career challenges, life uncertainty, and other idiosyncrasies of the ivory tower.
 If you would like to speak in the Doctoral Colloquium, please email firstname.lastname@example.org.